imran-5/pgRouting-Direction-API/README.md

 # pgRouting-Web-API Written In Node JS Express (Javascript)

-A Complete Solution of PgRouting Directions Web API written in Node js (Javascript) Express
+A complete solution of PgRouting direction Web API written in Node js (Javascript) Express

 ## Setup

-- edit `config/config.js` file according to your postgres connection, pgRouting table name and express js settings.
+- edit `src/config/config.js` file according to your postgres connection, pgRouting table name and express js settings.

-- *if your pgrouting database table schema/name of columns is different, you have to change the query schema in `model/pgrouting.js`
+- *if your pgrouting database table schema/name of columns is different, you have to change the query schema in `src/model/pgrouting.js`

 ## install modules

 `npm install`

-## Start Server
+## Start Development Server

-`node server.js`
+`npm start`

 ## API Request Example